WebDevStudios/Etsy-Product-Importer-for-WordPress/readme.txt

 Not only do we import your products, but we add some shortcodes to help you integrate your products into blog posts.

+[Pluginize](https://pluginize.com/?utm_source=etsy-importer&utm_medium=text&utm_campaign=wporg) was launched in 2016 by [WebDevStudios](https://webdevstudios.com/) to promote, support, and house all of their [WordPress products](https://pluginize.com/shop/?utm_source=etsy-importer&utm_medium=text&utm_campaign=wporg).
+Pluginize is not only creating new products for WordPress all the time, but also provides [ongoing support and development for WordPress community favorites like CPTUI](https://wordpress.org/plugins/custom-post-type-ui/), [CMB2](https://wordpress.org/plugins/cmb2/), and more.

 = Shortcodes =

 Display a link to your product - either as a link to the post within your site using the post title as the link text: